-If you go the route of faux carriage, where the doors are lifting up rather than swinging out, then you’ll want to do a dummy strap version of the hinges to give you the same look.
+If you go the route of a faux carriage, where the doors are lifting up rather than swinging out, then you’ll want to do a dummy strap version of the hinges to give you the same look.
 They are available in the same 30″ or 36″ sizes as the active hinges as well as both the heart and bean designs on the ends of the straps.

-For your swinging doors you’ll also want cane bolts to secure the doors in place.
+For your swinging doors, you’ll also want cane bolts to secure the doors in place.
 You can go the route of one on each door on the inside or one bolt for the dummy door and a deadbolt or rim lock for the active door.

-Either route you go, swinging carriage doors or faux carriage doors that lift up you’ll be pleased with the hardware you get from Acorn and TheHardwareHut.com.
+Either route you go, swinging carriage doors or faux carriage doors that lift up, you’ll be pleased with the hardware you get from Acorn and TheHardwareHut.com.